razorpay/ifsc/README.md

 ## License

 The code in this repository is licensed under the MIT License.
-License text is available in the `LICENSE.txt` file.
-The dataset itself should be under public domain.
+License text is available in the `LICENSE` file.
+The dataset itself is under public domain.

 [rbi]: https://goo.gl/T9188H "goo.gl link because RBI doesn't allow you to link to their website"
 [combined]: https://goo.gl/UryY8j "goo.gl link because RBI doesn't allow you to link to their website"